Privacywonk/MMM-Surf/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Attribution 4.0 International (CC BY 4.0) license  - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments